apache/skywalking/docs/en/guides/asf/committer.md

 ### Set up the Apache ID and dev env
 1. Go to [Apache Account Utility Platform](https://id.apache.org/), initial your password, set up your personal mailbox(`Forwarding email address`) and GitHub account(`Your GitHub Username`).
 An organisational invite will be sent to you via email shortly thereafter (within 2 hours).
-2. If you want to use `xxx@apache.org` to send mail, please refer to [here](https://infra.apache.org/committer-email.html).
+1. If you want to use `xxx@apache.org` to send mail, please refer to [here](https://infra.apache.org/committer-email.html).
 Gmail is recommended, because in other mailbox service settings, this forwarding mode is not easy to find.
-3. Following the [authorized GitHub 2FA wiki](https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/) to enable two-factors authorization (2FA) on [github](http://github.com/).
+1. Following the [authorized GitHub 2FA wiki](https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/) to enable two-factors authorization (2FA) on [github](http://github.com/).
 When you set 2FA to "off", it will be delisted by the corresponding Apache committer write permission group until you set it up again. (**NOTE: Treat your recovery codes with the same level of attention as you would your password !**)
-4. Use [GitBox Account Linking Utility](https://gitbox.apache.org/setup/) to obtain write permission of the SkyWalking project.
+1. Use [GitBox Account Linking Utility](https://gitbox.apache.org/setup/) to obtain write permission of the SkyWalking project.
-5. Follow this [doc](https://github.com/apache/skywalking-website#how-to-add-a-new-committer) to update the website.
+1. Follow this [doc](https://github.com/apache/skywalking-website#how-to-add-a-new-committer) to update the website.

-#### Note:

-- If you want others could see you are in the Apache GitHub org, you need to go to [Apache GitHub org people page](https://github.com/orgs/apache/people), search for yourself, and choose `Organization visibility` to `Public`.
+If you want others could see you are in the Apache GitHub org, you need to go to [Apache GitHub org people page](https://github.com/orgs/apache/people), search for yourself, and choose `Organization visibility` to `Public`.
-- Jetbrains company gives Apache committers a small benefit, which is free to use Jetbrains' full series products.
-The specific address is: https://www.jetbrains.com/shop/eform/apache?Product=ALL

 ### Committer rights, duties and responsibilities
 SkyWalking project doesn't require the continue contributions after you become a committer, but we hope and truly want you could.